annda7/liri-node-app/README.md

-Technologies Utilized
+#Technologies Utilized
 Node packages:

-Node-Spotify-API
+* Node-Spotify-API
-Axios
+* Axios - You'll use Axios to grab data from the OMDB API and the Bands In Town API
-    You'll use Axios to grab data from the OMDB API and the Bands In Town API Moment
+* Moment
-DotEnv
+* DotEnv